 Education programme in Myanmar

-In recent years, the Ministry of Education (MoE) has undertaken a wide range of basic education reforms to improve access to quality basic education, including
+In recent years, the Ministry of Education (MoE) has introduced a wide range of reforms to improve access to quality basic education, including:

 - establishing a national school grants and stipends programme to shift the burden of school costs away from parents and to help selected at-risk students stay in school;